pemcg/manageiq-automation-howto-guide/chapter21/automation_request_approval.md

 Virtualization Infrastructure Team
 ```

-Clicking the link takes us to an approval page, and we can approve the request, whoch then continues.
+Clicking the link takes us to an approval page, and we can approve the request, which then continues.

-For the third call we see that the assertion avaulates to _true_, but this time we see the valid group profile being used:
+For the third call we see that the assertion evaluates to _true_, but this time we see the valid group profile being used:

 ```
 Evaluating substituted assertion ["pending_approval" == "pending_approval"]